ahartwel/What-Does-The-New-York-Times-Think-Of-/readme.md

 Allows you to search for a topic and see what the NYTimes writers think of it.
 #### How it does it:
 1. Searches for topics via the `Times Tag API`
-2. Pulls the last 10 articles associated the the selected tag via the `Article Search API`.
+2. Pulls the last 10 articles associated with the the selected tag via the `Article Search API`.
 3. Runs sentiment analysis on the articles using CoreML.
 4. Displays the results.